 - □ Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - □ You receive your care from a network provider.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
 In most cases, care you receive from an out-ofnetwork provider will not be covered.
-Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-ofnetwork provider. - You have a primary care provider (a PCP) who is providing and overseeing your care.
-In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
-This is called giving you a "referral."
-Chapter 3 provides more information about getting a referral and the situations when you do not need a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - Covered services that may need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart. - Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you.
+Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-ofnetwork provider. - \Box You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - Covered services that may need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart. - ^o Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you.